 Implementors are free (and encouraged) to invent their own features, * using names built on their own URIs.

-* * @param name The feature name, which is a non-null fully-qualified URI. * * @return The current value of the feature (true or false). * * @throws SAXNotRecognizedException If the feature * value can't be assigned or retrieved. * @throws SAXNotSupportedException When the * {@link SchemaFactory} recognizes the feature name but * cannot determine its value at this time. * @throws NullPointerException Ifname
+* * @param name The feature name, which is a non-null fully-qualified URI. * * @return The current value of the feature (true or false). * * @throws SAXNotRecognizedException If the feature * value can't be assigned or retrieved. * @throws SAXNotSupportedException When the * {@link SchemaFactory} recognizes the feature name but * cannot determine its value at this time. * @throws NullPointerException Ifname is null.

 *